Taste the terroir

 Growing conditions:

 Mid to high altitudes, and a warm, humid, tropical climate provide ideal growing conditions.
-Typically high quality Indonesian coffee is grown at elevations of 800 and 1,400 meters.
+Typically high quality Indonesian coffee is grown at elevations between 800 and 1,400 metres.
 Key growing areas include Sumatra, Sulawesi, Java, Bali, and Flores.

 Climate:

-Warm, humid, and tropical environment 59°F–79°F providing the perfect, cooler climate for premium coffee.
+Warm, humid, and tropical environment between 59°F–79°F providing the perfect, cooler climate for premium coffee.

 Harvest season: